 |Attribution time||Time of Goal completion||Time of Transaction completion||Time of last ad click before conversion, not the conversion itself|

 |Attribution source||Last non-direct click model by default, but configurable.||Last non-direct click model by default, but configurable.||Only counted if the user has clicked on an ad from the AdWords account (google/cpc traffic only)|

 |Reporting||Reported fully after a 72 hour processing window||Reported fully after a 72 hour processing window||Reported daily for your chosen conversion window (1-90 days, default: 30 days)|

 |Handling of multiple codes on 1 page||One session can have one goal completion for each configured goal.
 So, the total can be up to 20 per session.||N/A||If multiple Conversion Tracking tags for the same account are installed on a single page, AdWords counts a separate conversion for each tag|

 In depth: Accounting for the differences between AdWords and Analytics tracking

-If you're tracking the same conversion activity using both the AdWords Conversion Tracking code and an Analytics Goal or Ecommerce Transaction imported into AdWords, you'll notice data differences for the following reasons:
+If you're tracking the same conversion activity using both the AdWords Conversion Tracking code and an Analytics Goal or Ecommerce Transaction, you'll notice data differences for the following reasons:

 1. Attribution differences